Flux/Armis software changes in July, 2017

-This list will be updated as changes to the software environment on Flux change.
+The list below will be updated as the packages on Flux change.

 |26 Apr 2017||SAS version 9.4 TS1M4 has been made the default version.
 The prior version was SAS 9.4 TS1, which can be used by loading it explicitly with